 What Are the Main Effects of Hybrids?

 Hybrids are typically classified as indica-dominant, sativa-dominant, or balanced.
 This means that the effects of a hybrid strain will depend on whether it has more indica or sativa in its lineage, and (more importantly) its cannabinoid and terpene content.
-Hybrids are typically grown to elicit specific medicinal and other effects, such as reducing anxiety and depression, delivering pain relief, and more.
+Hybrids are typically grown to elicit specific medicinal and other effects in some patients, such as reducing stress and stress-related symptoms, delivering pain relief, and more.

 Changes to How We Describe Strains